 Risks are assessed based on the likelihood of events, as well as the potential impact of events on our business to reach short and long-term objectives.
 This assessment is anchored in the strategic planning process presented to and approved by the Board of Directors on an annual basis.

-The top five risks for Novo Nordisk Pharmatech in 2020 were identified as:
+The top risks at Novo Nordisk Pharmatech are identified as:

 As Novo Nordisk Pharmatech operates in a global market, we also adhere to the highest standards of business ethics in our dealings with external parties.
-All relevant employees receive mandatory e-learning training, as well as training from legal experts in order to counter corruption and/or bribery attempts.
+All relevant employees receive mandatory e -learning training, as well as training from legal experts to counter corruption and/or bribery attempts.
 Our operating model is to use distributors in global markets, and our distributors are trained and contractually obliged to uphold the same standards.
 If corruption and bribery attempts do happen, there is an established whistle-blower framework available, enabling anonymous reporting if deemed necessary

 Our production processes involve chemicals that are potentially hazardous to the health and safety of our employees as well as the local environment.
 Therefore, we are continuously investing to mitigate the risk of adverse situations in this area.

-We are continuously reviewing our environmental mitigation plans to ensure we are equipped to deal with abnormal climate situations – for example, the aftermath of flooding or heavy rain as we are situated close to sea level.
+We are continuously reviewing our environmental mitigation plans to ensure we are equipped to deal with abnormal climate situations such as the aftermath of flooding and heavy rain as we are situated close to sea level